OWASP/www-board-candidates/2025/aruneesh_salhotra.md

   </table>

   <p style="font-size: 1.1em; line-height: 1.8; color: #34495e; margin-top: 25px; text-align: justify;">
     This dual perspective means I understand both sides of the equation: I know what it takes to secure sponsorship because I've raised funding.
 I know what enterprises need because I've sold to them.
-I speak the language of CFOs and understand how to position OWASP not as a charity seeking donations, but as a <strong style="color: #667eea;">strategic partner delivering measurable value</strong>.
+I speak the language of CFOs and understand how to position OWASP not as a non-profit foundation seeking sponsorship via donations, but as a <strong style="color: #667eea;">strategic partner delivering measurable value</strong>.
   </p>
 </div>